TwarAnish/CodSoft/README.md

 - **Description:** In my second task, I created a Student Report Card Generator application using Java Swing.
 This project aimed to simplify the process of generating and managing student report cards for educational institutions.

 - **Achievements:**
-    -The program allows user to enter marks and the grading algorith in the code give the grades according.
+   -The program allows user to enter marks and the grading algorithm in the code give the grades according.

 ## Task 3: Student Management Application (Java Swing and JDBC)